PipelineAI/pipeline/docs/src/contribute/index.md

-# Contribute to PipelineIO
+# Contribute to PipelineAI
-Want to join the PipelineIO Community?
+Want to join the PipelineAI Community?

 We will gladly accept pull requests for implementations of popular ML/AI models, fast prediction runtimes, and flexible experimentation frameworks.

-Click [HERE](https://github.com/fluxcapacitor/pipeline/issues) for the active list of outstanding PipelineIO issues and feature requests..
+Click [HERE](https://github.com/fluxcapacitor/pipeline/issues) for the active list of outstanding PipelineAI issues and feature requests..

 ## Creating a Pull Request
 ### Create a Branch for Your Changes